saadali05/Face-present/README.md

 ### getallusers()
 Retrieves the list of all registered users.

+## Future Work

+- **Login Page**: Implement a login system to secure access to the attendance system and user management features.
+- **Integration with Educational Systems**: Collaborate with educational institutions to integrate the attendance system with existing student management platforms.
+- **Integration with Google Sheets**: Allow seamless synchronization of attendance records with Google Sheets for easy access and analysis.
+- **Model Stacking for Performance Improvement**: Experiment with ensemble learning techniques like model stacking to improve the accuracy and robustness of the face recognition model.
+- **Cloud Storage**: Implement cloud storage solutions such as AWS S3 or Google Cloud Storage to store attendance records securely and access them from anywhere.
+- **Mobile Integration**: Develop a mobile application companion to the web interface for convenient access to attendance records and management features on smartphones and tablets.
+- **Real-time Notification and Alerts**: Implement real-time notifications and alerts for administrators and users to receive updates on attendance status, late arrivals, or any irregularities detected by the system.

+By incorporating these enhancements, the face recognition attendance system can become more versatile, user-friendly, and seamlessly integrated into educational workflows.
+Contributions and feedback on these future developments are highly encouraged and welcomed.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.